Thinning Hair: Causes, Treatment, And Prevention Tips

 1. Consume A Protein-Rich Diet

 Your hair is made of protein (keratin), and that is why following a protein-rich diet can encourage thicker hair growth (1).
-Consume foods like fish, poultry products, dairy, and meat.
+So, if you are wondering how to get thicker hair, consume foods like fish, poultry products, dairy, and meat.
 If you are vegetarian, you may take protein supplements to meet the requirement.

 2. Avoid Tight Hairstyles